limbo-works/.editorconfig/README.md

 ## Have any suggestions?

 If you have any suggestions for changes, feel free to either [create an issue](https://github.com/limbo-works/.editorconfig/issues/new) or [submit a pull request](https://github.com/limbo-works/.editorconfig/compare) with the proposed changes.
-Than we can have a chat about it ;)
+Then we can have a chat about it ;)